omorante/shinyepico/README.md

 You can find an example of the final .zip to upload to the application in [the example\_data folder of the doc branch](https://github.com/omorante/shinyepico/blob/doc/example_data/Li_NAR_2019.zip).

+# Package documentation

+The package includes a detailed vignette explaining the steps and options of the application.
+In addition, you can access the updated version of the vignette in pdf at this [link](https://github.com/omorante/shinyepico/blob/doc/doc/shiny_epico.pdf)